 This hell-heaven structure wasn’t a bad way to present it all, but I wanted to mess with the player’s idea of the Anomaly a little more.
 So, I aimed to lead the player to a mountain where he would see it on the same level and from a distance.

 This would make it appear heavenly.
-As the player drew close, he would find it hellish and ugly beneath.
+As the player drew closer, he would find it industrial and hellish beneath.

 At last, when entering the Anomaly, he would find his first assessment was correct.
 It was heavenly.

 This heaven-hell-heaven sandwich fascinated me.
 It has multiple artistic value.
 A sort of: “Some things aren’t what they appear to be… oh wait, this one is!”